 OUR PEOPLE AND WORKFORCE

 As a large global company with a multi-generational workforce, we recognize that being engaged at work means different things to different people.
-We strive to be a Great Place to Work for every EMC employee.
-We provide an environment and workplace that encourages every EMCer to be their best each day.
+We provide an environment and workplace that encourages every EMC employee to be their best each day.

 Engaging Employees in Sustainability Initiatives at EMC

 The Office of Sustainability (OOS) is primarily responsible for focusing on global activities related to Sustainability Employee Engagement.
-The OOS works closely with Human Resources (HR) when developing programs and planning the expansion of sustainability activities within the employee community.
+The OOS works closely with Human Resources when developing programs and planning the expansion of sustainability activities within the employee community.
 The OOS also provides guidance and encourages collaboration between teams that execute regionally.
-For example, we sponsor a Centers of Excellence Sustainability Summit quarterly to facilitate the sharing of sustainability best practices and collaboration among our global Centers of Excellence.
+For example, we sponsor a Centers of Excellence (COE) Sustainability Summit quarterly to facilitate the sharing of sustainability best practices and collaboration among our global Centers of Excellence.

 Awards and Recognition

 We foster our culture by rewarding and recognizing employees for their hard work.
 This includes rewarding innovative ideas through our annual Innovation Roadmap competition, driving the importance of customer service with our annual Total Customer Experience Excellence Awards, and celebrating employees who give back to communities outside of causes we support at the corporate level with our annual Community Service Awards.